Your First Scan

 1. Set up credentials

-Get your API key from Settings > API Keys in the dashboard:
+Get your API key from Settings > API Keys in the dashboard, then run in Claude Code:

 - Click a node to see endpoints, schemas, and drift